juliusross1/Accessible-LaTeX-Thesis-Template/README.md

 - Take care in just copy/pasting other people's LaTeX code.
 Such code may not have been written to work with LaTeXML, or may not have been written in an accessible way.

+- Just because LaTeXML works (possible without warnings) does not automatically mean that your document is accessible and/or WCAG compliant.
+Author expertise is key, but see below about automatic testing tools.

 ## How to use pdflatex to produce an pdf file
 This command should work as normal from the command line (or you can use your usual LaTeX editor)